FarronF/limerick-council-meetings/meetings/2024/09/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting Metropolitan District of Limerick - 15th July 2024.md

 safety of the existing national road infrastructure.
 It is noted that this section of the

-national road network also forms part of the Limerick Tunnel PPP concession contract.--- 13
+national road network also forms part of the Limerick Tunnel PPP concession contract.
+---
+13

 **26.Notice of Motion submitted by Councillor S. Beasley (to be referred to the Home and Social**